-Libyan oil flows resume, along with a revenues feud
+As Libyan oil flows resume so does a feud over revenues

 In Libya, the struggle for control over power and wealth continues in a country where wealth is derived almost exclusively from oil revenues.
 Controlling this vast natural resource is a prime driver of conflict among Libyan groups, with many competing to secure a share of the benefits.